0xPolygonMiden/miden-base/docs/introduction/get-started/p2p-public.md

 2. First, sync the account on the new client.

     ```shell
-    miden-client sync # Make sure we have an updated view of the state
+    miden sync # Make sure we have an updated view of the state
     ```

 3. At this point, we should have received the public note details.

     ```sh
-    miden-client input-notes list
+    miden input-notes list
     ```

     Because the note was retrieved from the node, the commit height will be included and displayed.